statdivlab/rigr/README.md

 # `rigr`: Regression, Inference, and General Data Analysis Tools for R

+**Sorry, but this package is “under development” and is not ready to be used yet.
+If you would like to help get it ready, please contact the maintainer Prof.~Amy Willis.**

 # Introduction

 `rigr` is a R package designed to facilitate easy adoption of regression